Mike Price – IDX Trainer

 How will you approach your real estate market in this unprecedented time?

 I have been doing a lot of research over the past few days to get a line on what the REAL impact of the global health crisis will be.
-In situations like this there isn’t a crystal ball, just uncertainty about what the future holds.
+In situations like this, there isn’t a crystal ball, just uncertainty about what the future holds.
 But, as uncomfortable as uncertainty is, it doesn’t mean we are powerless.
-We can still focus on action that prepares us for the eventual return to regular life.
+We can still focus on the action that prepares us for the eventual return to regular life.

 Most markets have been doing extremely well.
 The biggest problem has been low inventory at most price levels.
 Historically-low interest rates have created conditions that have been part of a healthy, thriving market.
 (I got that news directly from Captain Obvious.)

-When the markets are hot and the multiple offers flowing, many agents start to neglect their marketing funnels and fail to establish meaningful follow up relationships with prior clients.
+When the markets are hot and the multiple offers flowing, many agents start to neglect their marketing funnels and fail to establish meaningful follow-up relationships with prior clients.
 I recall one stat that said that 80% of buyers and sellers were never contacted again by their agent after closing.
 (Sadly, the follow-up problem is an issue no matter what the state of the market).
 Some agents will eliminate important marketing processes and tools, usually with the excuse that they are just too busy or don’t want to spend money on something they perceive as not being either necessary or not having time for it.

 In short, when the good times are rolling, many agents jettison the tools and practices that got them there and forget to nurture the people that will help them when the tide turns.